vuejs/vue-test-utils/docs/en/api/options.md

 - type: `boolean`
 - default: `false`

-Component will be attach to DOM when rendered if set to `true`.
+Component will be attached to DOM when rendered if set to `true`.

 ### `attrs`